ergoplatform/ergodocs/docs/ergo-foundation-2022.md

 - Joseph Armeanio joins the Ergo Foundation.
 - Mark Glasgow joins the Ergo Foundation, replacing Martin S.
-- Nov 1, IOHK Business Developer Daniel Friedman Appointed Advisor to Ergo Foundation Board.
+- On Nov 1, IOHK Business Developer Daniel Friedman was appointed Advisor to Ergo Foundation Board.
-- Dec 19, The Ergo Foundation incorporates in Singapore.
+- On Dec 19, The Ergo Foundation incorporates in Singapore.

 **2021 Key Achievements**